 After these effects of heroin use fade away, you will be sleepy and tired.
 This lasts for hours as your basic functions, like your heartbeat and breathing, slow down.
 You may be calm and feel good, but this feeling is a dangerous lie.
 Without another heroin hit, you will begin to experience withdrawal, the symptoms of which include:

 - Mental suffering

 - Severe discomfort

 The short-term effects of heroin use, that coveted high, lasts only a few minutes.
-The withdrawal, however, lasts longer, and the addiction that can form when chasing the next high to feel normal, to avoid coming down, unfortunately can last a lifetime without professional medical care.
-You may hear about the glorious short term high but the full list of short-term effects of heroin use include:
+The withdrawal, however, lasts longer, and the addiction that can form when chasing the next high to feel normal, to avoid coming down, unfortunately, can last a lifetime without professional medical care.
+You may hear about the glorious short-term high, but the complete list of short-term effects of heroin use includes:

 - Slowed breathing

 - Nausea and vomiting